AppliedAcousticsChalmers/ReTiSAR/README.md

 ## Execution parameters:
 * __Optional:__ In case you have never started the _JACK_ audio server on your system or want to make sure it initializes with appropriate values.
 Open the _JackPilot_ application set your system specific default settings.<br/>
-At this point the only relevant _JACK_ audio server setting is the sampling frequency, which has to match the sampling frequency of your rendered audio source file or stream (no resampling will be applied for that specific file).<br/>
+At this point the only relevant _JACK_ audio server setting is the sampling frequency, which has to match the sampling frequency of your rendered audio source file or stream (no resampling will be applied for that specific file).
-__!!__ All here provided examples are supposed to be run at a sampling frequency of __48 kHz__ __!!__

 * Run package with **[default]** parameters (see settings below)<br/>
 `python -m ReTiSAR`<br/>
 __Remark:__ In case the rendering takes very long to start (after the message _"initializing FFTW DFT optimization ..."_), you might want to endure this long computation time once (per rendering configuration) or lower your [FFTW](http://www.fftw.org/fftw3_doc/Planner-Flags.html) planner effort (see `--help`)